Stretched by riots, Swedish police call reinforcements

 "I want to say to all those who are burning cars that it is totally wrong to react that way," he said.

-The incident prompted accusations of police brutality, and violence spread from Husby to other poor neighborhoods.
+The incident prompted accusations of police brutality, and violence spread from Husby to other poor neighbourhoods.

 One recent government study showed up to a third of young people aged 16 to 29 in some of the most deprived areas of Sweden's big cities neither study nor have a job.

-The gap between rich and poor in Sweden is growing faster than in any other major nation, according to the Organization for Economic Cooperation and Development, though absolute poverty remains uncommon.
+The gap between rich and poor in Sweden is growing faster than in any other major nation, according to the Organisation for Economic Cooperation and Development, though absolute poverty remains uncommon.

 (Additional reporting by Simon Johnson and Patrick Lannin, Writing by Mia Shanley, Editing by Alistair Scrutton and Mark Trevelyan)